 Ken Ungar (30:59):

 They share a cause.
-For example, if a company is dedicated to recycling its product to align that company with a recycling nonprofit yeah.
-In a sponsorship way, there’s been caused marketing for a long time, but there really hasn’t been what we call purpose driven sponsorship, where the benefit of the sponsorship is neutral.
-That is the for-profit sells more product, but the not-for-profit not only raises money for its cause and has more impact, but they promote their cause through the sponsorship.
+For example, if a company is dedicated to recycling its product align that company with a recycling nonprofit yeah.
+In a sponsorship way, there’s been caused marketing for a long time, but there really hasn’t been what we call purpose-driven sponsorship, where the benefit of the sponsorship is neutral.
+That is the for-profit sells more products, but the not-for-profit not only raises money for its cause and has more impact, but they promote its cause through sponsorship.
 So, I mean, these are kind of the fun offshoots of what we do and helping these organizations find success with this platform.
-I mean, obviously we’re biased, but we think this sponsorship platform is really unique in marketing and that it’s mutual, right.
+I mean, obviously, we’re biased, but we think this sponsorship platform is really unique in marketing and that it’s mutual, right?
 It helps both the buyer and seller be more successful.
 It’s a win-win relationship, which we love.
 And it’s a little different than say advertising, which is more one way.
 Yeah.
 Right.
-The brand speaking to the consumer sponsorship is two ways.
+The brand speaks to consumer sponsorship in two ways.
 And so that’s a little, that’s a little insight into what we do and how we do it.